nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 3. Use case ends.

 ##### Extensions

-N.I.L.
+1a.
+User entered an invalid command.

+* 1a1.
+System display unsuccessful message.

+* 1a2.
+Use case ends.

 ---

 ### UC12: Relocate storage location

-Change the current storage to other directory specifed by the user.
+Change the current storage to other directory specified by the user.

 ##### Main Success Scenario